zhenyiizhang/DeepRUOTv2/README.md

 DeepRUOTv2 uses a flexible configuration system, where users can specify the parameters used to train DeepRUOT.
 We provide example configurations used to train on four scRNA-seq datasets: Mouse Blood Hematopoiesis (50D), Embryoid Body (50D), Pancreatic $\beta$ -cell differentiation (30D) and  A549 EMT (10D).
 The configurations are stored in the `config/` folder.

-To train DeepRUOTv2 on your own dataset, modify these parts in the confuguration file:
+To train DeepRUOTv2 on your own dataset, you need to convert your own dataset to a csv file.
+Specifically, the column `samples` refers to the biological time points starting from time 0, and it is recommended to have time intervals of 1 between consecutive time points.
+The following columns, starting from `x1`, refer to the gene expression features.
+After the dataset is prepared, modify these parts in the confuguration file:

 ```yaml
 device: 'cuda' # device to run the model